mrsarm/backset/README.md

 More stuff to add:

 - [x] Input validations
-- [ ] Some DB setups has to be configured with envs
 - [ ] Random PKs
 - [ ] Tests
 - [ ] Docker image